-Program Coordinator: Dr. L. Mathews, Department of English
+Program Coordinator: Dr. R. Finley, Department of English

 The Diploma aims to develop students' skills in writing in a variety of genres conventionally described as “creative,” such as fiction, poetry, drama, and creative non-fiction.
 It will also offer students the opportunity to take, as options, courses that provide a background in contemporary literature in these genres.